davidhalter/jedi/README.rst

 do, see: https://jedi.readthedocs.org/en/latest/docs/features.html.
 A list of caveats can be found on the same page.

+You can run Jedi on cPython 2.6, 2.7, 3.2 or 3.3, but it should also understand/parse code older than those versions.

 Tips on how to use Jedi efficiently can be found here: https://jedi.readthedocs.org/en/latest/docs/recipes.html